 All grant applications are means tested, unless the applicant is a disabled child.
 The test will calculate what contribution, if any, an applicant might have to make towards the cost of any proposed works.
 Currently there is a maximum grant aid limit of £30,000 towards proposed work, over and above the contribution of an applicant (if any).

-Disabled Facilities Grants are available when there is an occupant of the dwelling who is disabled.
+DFGs are available when there is an occupant of the dwelling who is disabled.
 The grants can cover a variety of adaptations including those to: